IvS-KULeuven/ComboCode/README.md

 TBD

 ## Developer's Manual
-If you want to make changes to ComboCode, you should fork the repository to your own github account so you can create your own branch on your machine that will not interfere with the main master branch.
+If you want to make changes to ComboCode, you should fork the repository to your own github account (thhis version of the code is called *origin* below).
+In origin, you can create your own developer's branch on your machine that will not interfere with the origin/master branch.
+In general, it is advised NEVER to work in the origin/master branch.
+Keep your origin/master branch up-to-date with the original repository (called upstream below), but don't meddle with it, and never merge your changes into the origin/master branch.

 * Go to the main IvS-KULeuven/ComboCode.git page and fork the repository to your account.